Safa-rouatbi/front_task/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Resetting the project

+Run `npm run reset` to perform a full cleanup and reinstall rm -rf node_modules package-lock.json dist
+Deletes installed dependencies, the lock file, and the build output.

+npm cache clean --force
+Forces a clean of the npm cache (useful if packages are corrupted).

+npm install
+Reinstalls all dependencies listed in package.json

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.